EV/EBITDA Below 10x on Indian Equities: 25-Year Backtest (NSE)

 Universe size in early years.
 The 2000-2004 cash periods reflect genuine universe limitations, not a methodology problem.
 As Indian markets matured, the available stock universe expanded significantly.

 Data coverage.
-FMP's coverage of BSE and NSE stocks, particularly smaller companies and historical data pre-2005, may have gaps.
+FMP's coverage of NSE stocks, particularly smaller companies and historical data pre-2005, may have gaps.
 The 20B INR market cap floor mitigates this by keeping the universe in better-covered stocks.

 Regulatory and market structure risk.
 India's market structure, circuit breakers, settlement rules, and sector regulations differ from US markets.
 Some assumptions in the backtest framework (annual rebalancing, cost estimates) may not fully reflect Indian market frictions.